Naser al-Din Shah Qajar: Reforms

-He defeated various rebels in the Iranian provinces, most notably in Khorasan, balanced the budget by introducing reforms to the tax system, curbed the power of the clergy in the judiciary, built several military factories, improved relations with other powers to curb British and Russian influence, opened the first newspaper called Vaghaye-Ettefaghieh, embellished and modernized cities (for example by building the Tehran Bazaar) and most importantly opened the first Iranian school for upper education called the Dar ul-Funun where many Iranian intellectuals received their education.
+He defeated various rebels in the Iranian provinces, most notably in Khorasan, balanced the budget by introducing reforms to the tax system, curbed the power of the clergy in the judiciary, built several military factories, improved relations with other powers to curb British and Russian influence, opened the first newspaper called Vaqaye-e Ettefaqiyeh, embellished and modernized cities (for example by building the Tehran Bazaar) and most importantly opened the first Iranian school for upper education called the Dar al-Fonun where many Iranian intellectuals received their education.

+The narrow-gauge Tehran–Rey Railway was erected by the shah in 1888.

 The Shah gradually lost interest in reform.
 However, he took some important measures such as introducing telegraphy and postal services and building roads.

+In 1860, the shah established the Ministry of Science and appointed Aliqoli Mirza Qajar as its first Minister of Science.

 He also increased the size of the state's military and created a new group called the Persian Cossack Brigade which was trained and armed by the Russians.
 He was the first Iranian to be photographed and was a patron of photography who had himself photographed hundreds of times.
 His final prime minister was Ali Asghar Khan, who after the shah's assassination aided in securing the transfer of the throne to Mozaffar al-Din.
+Although he was successful in introducing those western-based reforms, he was not successful in gaining complete sovereignty over his people or getting them to accept these reforms.